 Avoid common planning mistakes

-It is often claimed that a checkweigher directly from the point of failure on the conveyor system is sufficient for quality assurance of the consignments.
+It is often claimed that a checkweigher directly from the point of failure on the conveyor is sufficient for quality assurance of shipments.
 Unfortunately, this is rarely true.
 Without tare detection at the beginning of the conveyor line, correct net detection is hardly possible.
-With cardboard boxes, even the humidity plays a very big role.
-Sometimes the weight of the lightest item lies within the weight tolerances of the heavy items, which makes correct weight checking impossible.
+In the case of cardboard boxes, even humidity plays a very important role.
+Sometimes the weight of the lightest item is within the weight tolerances of the heavy items, which makes correct weight checking impossible.
 For this reason, it is best to use the checkweigher directly in the picking process and not at the end.

 When calculating the total tolerance, at least half of the lightest item should always be taken into account.
-However, the result is not satisfactory because then almost every item becomes faulty.
+However, the result is not satisfactory, because then almost every shipment becomes defective.